AmarKamalapuri/NearUs/README.md

 Near Us is a platform that enables people to discover the local businesses flourishing near them.
 Local businesses such as tailors, tea sellers etc go unnoticed by this digital era even if the product/service they sell is pretty good.
 Near Us empowers the local businesses for selling their products/services.
 On the vendor side, there is a website with self-explanatory UI for the ease of understanding of the vendors.
 On the customer side, we have a website to discover/view/order from local businesses near them .

 # NearUs is hosted on Amazon Web Services
+NearUs Official Website can be accessible at http://65.0.250.14

 # Developers of NearUs Platform